-Don’t forget that you’ll need to undergo some form of check to ensure you’re a suitable tenant.
+Don’t forget that you’ll need to undergo some form of check to ensure you’re a suitable contract-holder.
 Just like you want to make sure the property is the right fit for you, the landlord will want to make sure you’re the right fit for the property!
 Most landlords and agents will ask for a current employer reference, a current or previous landlord reference and a credit check.
 Students are usually asked for a financial guarantor.